-Creek and the upper Halfway River, aerial surveys were conducted by flying in an upstream direction, but flight direction for Fiddes and Turnoff creeks varied depending on light and wind conditions.
+Aerial surveys were conducted via helicopter flying 50 to 100 m above ground at 15 to 40 km hr-1 (Trouton 2004).
+Aerial surveys covered the entire length of potential spawning habitat (Braun et al. 2017b), and were continuous except in Cypress Creek, where two separate surveys were conducted to omit a short section of unsuitable habitat.
+Redds observed from the air were counted and georeferenced using a handheld GPS accurate to ± 3 m.
+For the Chowade River, Cypress Creek and the upper Halfway River, aerial surveys were conducted by flying in an upstream direction, but flight direction for Fiddes and Turnoff creeks varied depending on light and wind conditions.
 Aerial surveys were typically conducted at mid-day when the sun was directly overhead, and visibility conditions were optimal.
-Turbidity measurements were relatively consistent in all tributaries (Putt et al. 2020), and we assumed water clarity does not substantially influence OE during visual surveys.
+Turbidity measurements were relatively consistent in all tributaries (Putt et al. 2020), and we assumed water clarity did not substantially influence OE during visual surveys.

-Ground surveys were located to maximize redds marked and ranged from 1.5 to 4.3 km (Table 2.1).
+Ground surveys were used to maximize redds marked and reaches ranged from 1.5 to 4.3 km in length (Table 2.1).
 The length of ground surveys reflected redd densities, safe helicopter landing zones, and the ability of crews to perform surveys within the available time.
 Survey boundaries were consistent with previous years, except for Cypress Creek, where the survey was extended by ~2 km to mitigate low sample sizes in prior surveys.
+This method was used successfully in the 2021 survey to ensure adequate sample size and we plan to continue to use the extended reach in coming years.
 Surveys began at upstream boundaries and progressed downstream to lower boundaries, including all side channels within.
 All redds were counted and geo-referenced using a handheld GPS.
 No ground survey was conducted on Turnoff Creek because the helicopter could not safely land.

 During ground surveys, all accessible redds were marked with a unique tag ID attached to a green bristle tag to estimate OE and SL.
 Unique tag IDs were tracked throughout the monitoring period and removed when the redd was no longer identifiable.
 During each survey, tag IDs were recorded along with their GPS location and age class (Gallagher et al. 2007).
-The location and number of unmarked redds was also noted.
-The lengths and widths of all redds were recorded to the nearest centimeter, where length was the distance between the upper crest and the end of the tailspill, and width was the distance of disturbed substrate measured perpendicular to the length axis.
+The location and number of unmarked redds was noted.
+Lengths and widths of all redds were recorded to the nearest centimeter, where length was the distance between upper crest and end of the tailspill, and width was the distance of disturbed substrate measured perpendicular to the length axis.